T-bills provide relief for emerging markets, but buyers are picky | ExBulletin

 Economic data will serve as a guide to the progress of the global recovery.
 Mexico, South Korea and Taiwan will release their gross domestic product data, while China is due to release purchasing manager indices in April on Friday.

-Turkey will also continue to capture the attention of markets after the lira surpassed the Argentine peso, this year’s worst performance among its peers.
+Turkey will also continue to capture the market’s attention after the read.surpassed the Argentine peso as this year’s worst performing among its peers.

 Lira Bears Wake

-Turkey rejected President Joe Bidens’ recognition of the massacre of Armenians in 1915 as genocide, claiming the United States had opened a deep wound that undermines our mutual trust and friendship Reading it had its worst week in five days until Friday since the shock of President Recep Tayyip Erdogans dismissal of the head of the central bank of nations after raising interest rates in March.
-Fears that Turkey’s relations with the United States could unravel and the government could again dip into its foreign exchange reserves weighed on the currency New governor, Sahap Kavcioglu – columnist and rate critic high interest – to be held on Thursday for its first press conference on inflation outlook Bloomberg Economics expects central bank to raise its year-end price hike forecast due to rising oil prices and falling to read it
+- turkeyrejected President Joe Biden’s recognition of the massacre of Armenians in 1915 as genocide, saying the United States had opened “a deep wound that undermines our mutual trust and friendship”

+- The lira has had its worst week in five days until Friday since President Recep Tayyip Erdogan’s shock sacking of the head of the country’s central bank after raising interest rates in March.
+Fears that Turkey’s relations with the United States will unravel and the government may againdrawing on its foreign exchange reserves weighed on the currency

+- New governor Sahap Kavcioglu – columnist and critic of high interest rates – to hold first press conference on inflation outlook on Thursday

+- Bloomberg Economics expects central bank to raise its year-end price hike forecast amid rising oil prices and weaker lira

 Pricing decisions

-The Colombian central bank is expected to leave its key rate on Friday while reiterating that policymakers are watching new developments, keeping the door open for potential changes in the future.
-Egypts central bank is expected to leave the world’s highest real interest rate unchanged on Thursday, keeping global investors drawn to its debt
+- The Colombian central bank is expected to leave its policy rate on hold on Friday while reiterating that policymakers are watching new developments, leaving the door open for potential changes in the future.

 What else to watch out for